vladdoster/reddit-bulk-dl/README.md

 ## **`--log`**
 Program saves the found posts into POSTS.json file and the failed posts to FAILED.json file in LOG_FILES folder.
 You can use those files to redownload the posts inside them.

 Uses a .json file to redownload posts from.
-Takes single directory to a .json file as a parameter.
+Takes single dir to a .json file as a parameter.

 Example usage: **`--log D:\pics\LOG_FILES\FAILED.json`**